StanfordAHA/aha-wiki-page/_posts1/docker.md

 > You might see a `permission denied` error after running docker
 > command.
 This is because if you're on Linux, then you need to
 > prefix your docker commands with `sudo`.
 In this case, you should
-> make sure that *Keyi* had add your account into a docker group to
+> make sure that *Can* had add your account into a docker group to
 > get the permission of using Docker.
 {: .block-warning }